larson-group/clubb_release/Readme.txt

 is used used in the code to diagnose variances. (see diag_var.F for the algorithm used).

+hoc.F & parameterization_interface.F:
-hoc.F:  The boundary conditions, while fairly general, are setup for thl in some places as is noted in the code.
+The boundary conditions, while fairly general, are setup for thl in some places as is noted in the code.
 Search for SCLR_THETA and SCLR_RT to find places where the code is not general for both cases.